Helping Kids PROSPER

 - Improvements in general child management, child monitoring, harsh discipline, parent-child quality and activities, and family environment

 PROSPER Community Teams were also very successful with family program recruitment and maintaining high levels of implementation quality.
 For example, Community Teams recruited 17% of all eligible 6th grade families into the SFP 10-14 during the first 2 years of implementation, compared to a 1 to 6% rate for most non-PROSPER programs.
 Implementation quality scores exceeded 90% for both school and family programs for the first 6 years of implementation.
 In the 2004-08 periods, all 14 PROSPER Community Teams continued to implement their programs with self-generated funds, averaging $20,000 per year.
 Only 2 teams did not reach the 10-year sustainability mark.

-View PROSPER’s Proven Results page, the BluePrints for Healthy Youth Development, the Coalition for Evidence-Based Policy, Top Tier Evidence, and the articles below for more specific findings.
+View PROSPER’s Proven Results page, the BluePrints for Healthy Youth Development, the Coalition for Evidence-Based Policy, Top Tier Evidence, and the articles below for more recent findings.